Finding the Best Places to Retire Since 2006!

 Cons: Hurricanes will probably happen again.
 In fact, Ida caused some flooding in 2021.

-Notes: Bay St.Louis lost a lot population after Katrina, but many residents have returned and newcomers have settled in since the hurricane, increasing the population by 25% since 2010.
-People seem to like this beach town quite a bit.
+Notes: Bay St.Louis lost a lot population after Katrina, but many residents have returned and newcomers have settled in since the hurricane, increasing the population by 40% during the last decade.
+Home prices have increased 19% since last year.

 Recommended as a Retirement Spot?
 Yes